jlevy/strif/README.md

 Now if there is some issue during write, the output will instead be at a temporary location in the same directory (called `some-dir/my-final-output.txt.partial.XXXXX`).
 This ensures integrity of the file appearing in the final location.

+Optionally, as a bonus, if you would have clobbered a previous output, it keeps a backup with a (fixed or uniquely timestamped) suffix.

 ### Syntax sugar for temporary files